yugabyte/yugabyte-db/docs/content/latest/api/ycql/type_blob.md

 ## Synopsis

-`BLOB` data type is used to represent arbitrary binary data of variable length.
+Use the `BLOB` data type to represent arbitrary binary data of variable length.

 ## Syntax